pixie.codes logo pixie.codes

 How is this different from a QR code with a logo?

-Creative Mode is positioned around content living in the QR grid itself, not just a logo or frame placed on top of a normal code.
+Creative Mode keeps content in the QR grid itself, rather than placing a logo or frame on top of a standard code.

 Can a team preview before paying?